But there are a few rules for getting blue complementary colours right.

 Now that you’re across all things blue, it’s time to decide what colour palette you will match it with.
 While some colours naturally work well together, some definitely do not.
 Complementary colours (which are those that you'll find opposite each other on the colour wheel) often create a vibrant interior while analogous colours (which are close neighbours on the colour wheel) create a calming one.

-Whether you’re styling a bedroom, a bathroom or an entire house – here are the colours that go well with blue.
+Whether you’re styling a bedroom, a bathroom or an entire house – here are the blue complementary colours you need to know about.

 1. Blue and Blush

 Combine blue hues with the colour trend everyone is completely obsessed with right now.
-Millennial pink can bring a splash of femininity to spaces, matching well with teal, spruce and peacock.
+Millennial pink can bring a splash of femininity to spaces, simply add some blush pillows to your bed to match with either teal, spruce or peacock.

 2. Sand and Sea

 Bring the beach home with you by drawing a palette from sand, sky and sea.
-A saturated deep blue or navy paired with neutral tones like cream, sand and ivory can evoke a Hamptons feel within your four walls.
+Pair a saturated deep blue or navy paired with neutral tones like cream, sand and ivory.
+This sand-coloured bamboo quilt cover set will evoke a Hamptons feel within your four walls.

 3. Blue and Green